Controllable Egocentric Video Generation via Occlusion-Aware Sparse 3D Hand Joints: Related Works

 \textbf{Motion Control in Video Generation.} Early explorations into motion-controlled video generation focused on training-free methods~\cite{namekata2024sgi2v,qiu2024freetraj,ma2024trailblazer,jain2024peekaboo}, which optimize input noisy latents or manipulate attention mechanisms to achieve zero-shot guidance.
 Subsequently, finetuning-based approaches have become the dominant paradigm~\cite{wang2023videocomposer,burgert2025gowiththeflow,wang2024motionctrl,li2025magicmotion,zhang2025tora,li2025imageconductor,fu2024trajmaster,wang2025cinemaster,zhou2025trackgo,shi2024motioni2v,wang2024replaceanyone,xia2025dreamve,geng2025motionprompting,hassan2025gem}, using auxiliary adapters to inject various motion signals into the base model.
 Among various control modalities, point tracks have emerged as a unified representation for guiding general motions~\cite{geng2025motionprompting,shi2024motioni2v,wang2025ati,wang2024motionctrl,wu2024draganything,xiao2025trajectoryattention,xing2025motioncanvas,zhang2025tora}.
 Most recently, state-of-the-art methods such as Wan-Move~\cite{chu2025wan} and MotionStream~\cite{shin2025motionstream} have advanced this paradigm by injecting 2D point trajectories directly into the latent space to provide motion context.
 Despite their general success, 2D-track-based methods discard the structural integrity and 3D-awareness essential for egocentric interactions, often failing to resolve severe occlusions and causing structural hallucinations.
 To overcome this, our method leverages sparse 3D hand joints, explicitly tackling the inherent challenges of 3D-to-2D information loss through occlusion-aware conditioning and 3D geometric embeddings.

 \textbf{Egocentric World Models.} Rapid advances in video generation have catalyzed the development of egocentric world models that simulate first-person dynamics to facilitate applications in Virtual Reality (VR) and Robotics.
 A prominent line of research focuses on synthesizing egocentric content that depicts a variety of controlled human behaviors, by conditioning generative priors on modalities of human poses, trajectories, and action signals \cite{tu2025playerone,zhang2025vhoi,pallotta2025egocontrol,bagchi2026walk,wang2026hand2world,wang2025precise,wang2025humandreamer,zhang2025egocentric,hassan2025gem}.
 Building upon these human-centric simulations, a parallel body of work seeks to bridge the embodiment gap for the robotics community \cite{hafner2025training,jiang2025rynnvla,lykov2025physicalagent,shi2026egohumanoid,bi2025motus,gao2026dreamdojo,ni2024recondreamer,mendonca2023structured,fung2025embodied}.
+These approaches translate human behavioral priors into embodied robots.
 While existing methods successfully capture holistic dynamics, they often lack the fine-grained kinematic fidelity required to simulate dexterous interactions.
-Our method integrates precise 3D control into generative models via embodiment-agnostic sparse joints, achieving seamless cross-embodiment generalization.
+Our method integrates precise 3D control into generative world models via sparse joints, enabling high-fidelity synthesis for VR rendering and robotic learning.